Freddy McConnell: Life after court case

-McConnell co-hosted the podcast Pride and Joy which aired on BBC in 2020.
+McConnell co-hosted the podcast Pride & Joy which aired on BBC in 2020.
 In this podcast, he discussed queer people having children.

 His first children's book, titled Little Seahorse and the Big Question, illustrated by Rosalind Beardshaw, was set to be released in July 2022.
+Rebecca Trebble reviewing for the Progress Educational Trust's website wrote that the book has an "authentic feel" and features a "beautifully told story, outlining what it truly means to be a family."

 McConnell announced his second pregnancy in August 2021, with plans to give birth in Sweden in order to be listed as the child's father, rather than mother, on their birth certificate.
 His second child was born in the UK in January 2022 via emergency c-section.
 McConnell has not publicly shared the sex of his second child, referring to them with they/them pronouns online.
 His children are referred to by generic nicknames on social media in order to protect their privacy, the eldest being known as "Shrimp" or "SJ" (The initials, McConnell revealed to stand for "Shrimp J", with J not standing for anything), and the second child as "LB" short for "Little Bird", neither nickname refers to the child's legal name respectively.

 In December 2023 McConnell was a member of the University of Edinburgh team for the University Challenge Christmas Special.